 Even though Jess Pryles was not the first to include food-grade activated charcoal in a meat rub, she is the first to do it right as far as I’m concerned.

 If this rub does not bring out the Carnivore in you, I’m afraid nothing will!

 One last thing Jess told me in her email to sum it up.

 “Many folks probably view HCB as a gimmick.
-I believe if you judge it on nothing but flavor, it’s still stand alone, mainly because it’s subtle.
+I believe if you judge it on nothing but flavor, it’s still stand-alone, mainly because it’s subtle.
 I haven’t seen too many other seasonings that are prepared not to be ‘in your face”.
 The black is a bonus.
 A meat cosmetic, if you will.
 And we eat with our eyes, so it made sense to me that it should work well to make the finished product appealing and attractive.
-I also think it’s great for folks who are starting out grilling or smoking.
+I also think it’s great for folks who are just starting out grilling or smoking.
 An easy way to start achieving the look of perfect bark!”

 I’m buying what you’re selling Jess.
 You have me convinced.
 You definitely have a fan in me!

 For more on Jess Pryles, you can check out her website here.